 You will be given a general anaesthetic.
-General anaesthesia is drug-induced unconsciousness: an anaesthetist, who is a doctor with specialist training, always provides it.
+General anaesthesia is drug-induced unconsciousness: it is always provided by an anaesthetist, who is a doctor with specialist training.

 Unfortunately, general anaesthesia can cause side effects and complications.
 Side effects are common, but are usually short-lived: they include nausea, confusion and pain.
 Complications are very rare, but can cause lasting injury: they include awareness, paralysis and death.